 What happens after

 You should leave with a written prevention plan — screenings due this year, vaccines, referrals, and follow-ups.
 Get a copy before you leave the office.
-Many of the items on that plan need action (booking, prior auth, scheduling with specialists).
-They don't happen on their own.
+Then work the plan:

 How VisitRecall fits in